How are Houthi attacks on ships in the Red Sea affecting global trade?

 The Houthis are Iranian-backed rebels who swept down from their northern stronghold in Yemen and seized the capital, Sanaa, in 2014, launching a grinding war against a Saudi-led coalition seeking to restore the government.

-The Houthis have sporadically targeted ships in the region, but the attacks have increased since the start of the Israel-Hamas war.
+The Houthis have sporadically targeted ships in the region over time, but the attacks have increased since the start of the war between Israel and Hamas.

-They have used drones and anti-ship missiles to attack vessels and in one case used a helicopter to seize an Israeli-owned ship and its crew.
+They have used drones amd anti-ship missiles to attack vessels and in one case used a helicopter to seize an Israeli-owned ship and its crew.

 In recent days, they have threatened to attack any vessel they believe is either going to or coming from Israel.
 That's now escalated to apparently any vessel given the attacks this week, with the Houthis also hailing vessels by radio to try to convince them to change course closer to the territory they control.